Yue-Chen-YC/reading-log/_posts/Individual-difference/2025-08-25-screening-overall.md

 ## Before experiment
 - ask participants to rate the animacy AND plurality of the nouns first from 1-10 to create a gradient effect, becuase some collective nouns maybe more animate than others, then select the top-rated collective nouns from the survey

+## experiment
+- reaction time
+  - Self-paced reading
+- individual difference
+  - ASQ
+  - Big five personabilities?
+  - working memeory? eventhough they did not find a significance, but based on their research seems to be relevant?

 ## Hypothesis
 - verb > animacy
   - Animacy will not affect the reaction time